E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 Boxes 12-14: 00 00 00 00
 ```

 This should create a Machop.
 You can store it somewhere (we do not need it now).
+We recommend you to make a second instance of this Machop (just execute the code again), because you might need two such switches in the future.

 ## The ACE trigger bad egg